From Bush to Clinton, a grace note for the ages

 "Dear Bill," George H.W.
 Bush scribbled Jan.
 20, 1993, to the Democrat about to succeed him as president.
 "When I walked into this office just now I felt the same sense of wonder and respect that I felt four years ago.
 I know you will feel that, too."

 Hillary Clinton says the letter made her cry, when she first read it back then and again when she heard Bush was gone.
-"That's the America we love," she said on Instagram.
+"That's the America we love," she said on Instagram .
 "That is what we cherish and expect."

 It is traditional for an outgoing president to leave a letter for his successor.
 Barack Obama's to Donald Trump offered congratulations on "a remarkable run" and checked off verities of American leadership —advice to "build more ladders of success," ''sustain the international order," yet take time for family.
 It was as guarded as when they awkwardly posed for photos together and shook hands.